Posts Tagged ‘Alfa Romeo T33’

 Alfa’s Tipo 33 in various forms was Autodelta’s entry in the World Sports Car Championship or Championship of Makes for over ten years with Alfa winning the championship in 1975 and 1977 using flat-12, circa 500-530bhp 33TT12 and 33SC12 machines.

-The Tipo 33/3 Coupe was built in 1969, the accepted history is that the car was updated by Autodelta in 1971 and is possibly chassis #75080-005.
 The consensus is that the car is the machine raced by Nino Vaccarella at Hockenheim in July 1969.
 He popped the swoopy-coupe on pole at the Solituderennen and finished third behind Hans Hermann in David Piper’s Lola T70 Mk3B Chev, and Gerhard Koch in a Porsche 908/02.
 A month later in Sicily, he won the Coppa Citta di Enna against modest opposition.
 The rest is a bit uncertain, but at some point, perhaps 1971, a 4-litre DOHC, four-valve, circa 510bhp V8 replaced the 3-litre circa 400bhp four-valve unit originally fitted when raced by the Sicilian.

 The 4-litre unit was developed for Can-Am series use.
-Chassis T33/3 75080-023 was raced by the Otto Zipper team with both 3 and 4-litre motors fitted, it was driven by Scooter Patrick without much success in the famous Group 7 series in 1970 and 1971.
+Chassis T33/3 75080-023 was raced by the Otto Zipper team with both 3 and 4-litre motors fitted.
+It was driven by Scooter Patrick without much success in the famous Group 7 series in 1970 and 1971.
 The results are hardly surprising given the 7-litre papaya coloured monsters (McLaren M8D/F Chev et al) running up front.

 Zipper’s “4-litre car, a T33/3 was often referred to as a T33/4” according to Collins and McDonough.
 In the same way that T33/2s which raced with 2.5-litre V8s did not become T33/2.5s when so fitted, so too, our subject car when fitted with its 4-litre V8 did not become a T33/4.

-Both the Zipper and our subject car, are Tipo 33/3s.
+Both the Zipper and subject car, are Tipo 33/3s.
 These are type, or model numbers, not engine capacities.
 To differentiate both cars (Zipper and the subject car) from T33/3s fitted with the usual 3-litre V8, the correct description is Tipo 33/3 4-litre.
-If evidence can be produced of Autodelta or Alfa Romeo using the T33/4 model designation in period, I stand corrected.
+If evidence can be produced of Autodelta or Alfa Romeo using the T33/4 model designation in period, I will stand corrected.

 In addition to the engine change, the T33/3 4-litre’s curvaceous original nose (see photos) was replaced by one to later 1971 specifications, which is as it raced in Australia.
 No photographs have come to light of the car competing in this later form elsewhere in the world.